SimplifyJobs/Summer2025-Internships/README.md

 🙏 **Contribute by submitting a [pull request](https://github.com/susam/gitpr#create-pull-request)!
 See the contribution guidelines [here](https://github.com/pittcsc/Summer2024-Internships/blob/dev/CONTRIBUTING.md)!** 🙏

 > Contributing is now easier than ever!
-Take a look at `CONTRIBUTING.md` for the guidelines.
+Take a look at `CONTRIBUTING.md` for the new guidelines.

 <div align="center">
   <h3>